Nathan Bedford Forrest: Democratic convention 1868

 The Klan's activity infiltrated the Democratic Party's campaign for the presidential election of 1868.
 Prominent ex-Confederates, including Forrest, the Grand Wizard of the Klan, and South Carolina's Wade Hampton, attended as delegates at the 1868 Democratic Convention, held at Tammany Hall headquarters at 141 East 14th Street in New York City.
 Forrest rode to the convention on a train that was stopped just outside of a small town along the way, when he was confronted by a well-known fighter shouting "d[amne]d butcher" and wanting to "thrash" him.
-When Forrest rose and approached the bully, his larger challenger's "purpose evaporated."
+When Forrest rose and approached the bully, his larger challenger's "purpose evaporated".
 Former governor of New York Horatio Seymour was nominated as the Democratic presidential candidate, while Forrest's friend, Francis Preston Blair Jr., was nominated as the Democratic vice presidential candidate, Seymour's running mate.
 The Seymour–Blair Democratic ticket's campaign slogan was: "Our Ticket, Our Motto, This Is a White Man's Country; Let White Men Rule".
 The Democratic Party platform denounced the Reconstruction Acts as unconstitutional, void, and revolutionary.
 The party advocated the termination of the Freedman's Bureau and any government policy designed to aid blacks in the Southern United States.
 These developments worked to the advantage of the Republicans, who focused on the Democratic Party's alleged disloyalty during and after the Civil War.

 Election of 1868 and Grant

 Prominent Republican organizer George Ashburn was murdered in Georgia by the Ku Klux Klan on March 31, 1868.

 During the presidential election of 1868, the Ku Klux Klan, under the leadership of Forrest, and other terrorist groups, used brutal violence and intimidation against blacks and Republican voters.
 Forrest played a prominent role in the spread of the Klan in the Southern United States, meeting with racist whites in Atlanta several times between February and March 1868.
 Forrest probably organized a statewide Klan network in Georgia during these visits.
 On March 31, the Klan struck, killing prominent Republican organizer George Ashburn in Columbus.

-The Republicans had nominated one of Forrest's battle adversaries, U.S. war hero Ulysses S. Grant, for the presidency at their convention held in October.
+The Republicans had nominated one of Forrest's battle adversaries, Union war hero Ulysses S. Grant, for the presidency at their convention held in October.
 Klansmen took their orders from their former Confederate officers.
 In Louisiana, 1,000 blacks were killed to suppress Republican voting.
 In Georgia, blacks and Republicans also faced a lot of violence.
 The Klan's violence was primarily designed to intimidate voters, targeting black and white supporters of the Republican Party.
 The Klan's violent tactics backfired, as Grant, whose slogan was "Let us have peace", won the election and Republicans gained a majority in Congress.
 Grant defeated Horatio Seymour, the Democratic presidential candidate, by a comfortable electoral margin, 214 to 80.
 The popular vote was much closer: Grant received 3,013,365 (52.7%) votes, while Seymour received 2,708,744 (47.3%) votes.
 Grant lost Georgia and Louisiana, where the violence and intimidation against blacks were most prominent.